richardszalay/mockhttp/README.md

 mockHttp.Fallback.Respond(new HttpClient());
 ```

-The default fallback behavior is to return an empty response the status "404 No matching mock handler".
+The default fallback behavior is to return an empty response the status `404 No matching mock handler for "GET http://host/url"`.

 ### Examples